kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 - [Monitor MongoDB with builtin Prometheus](/docs/guides/mongodb/monitoring/using-builtin-prometheus.md)
 - [Monitor MongoDB with Prometheus operator](/docs/guides/mongodb/monitoring/using-prometheus-operator.md)

-### spec.configSource
+### spec.configSecret

-`spec.configSource` is an optional field that allows users to provide custom configuration for MongoDB.
+`spec.configSecret` is an optional field that allows users to provide custom configuration for MongoDB.
 This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
 You can use any kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc.

 > Please note that, the configfile name needs to be `mongod.conf` for mongodb.